LADSoft/OrangeC/doc/olink/OLink Command Line Options.md

 >     OLink /T:DLL32 /c /DELAYLOAD:USER32.DLL /DELAY:UNLOAD  --output-def test.def /o test.exe c0dpe.o test.o clwin.l climp.l

+Note that delay loading LSCRTL.DLL isn't supported.
+At worst, it will cause subtle bugs or crashes.

 ### Map File

  To generate a map file, use the **/m **switch.
 The map file name will be the same as the name of the **.rel** file, with the extension replaced by **.map**.
 The standard map file summarizes the partitions the program is contained in, and then lists publics in both alphabetic and numeric order.